PaulApivat/paulapivat/content/post/dsfs_1/index.md

     return interest_count
 ```

 A concern is having to examine a whole list of interests for every search.
-The author proposes buildingan index from interests to users.
+The author proposes building an index from interests to users.
 Here, a [defaultdict](https://paulapivat.com/post/dsfs_2/#defaultdict) is imported, then populated with user_id

 ```python
 from collections import defaultdict